Rrobinvip/1779_A3/README.md

-# ECE 1779 A3 Pic cache and recognition - Group 17
+# ECE 1779 Pic cache and recognition

 ## Zappa
 Project is already deployed on Lambda with Zappa.